brannondorsey/mem-isolate/README.md

 ## Limitations

+There are plenty of reasons not to use `mem-isolate` in your project.

+### Performance & Usability

 * Works only on POSIX systems (Linux, macOS, BSD)
 * Data returned from the `callable` function must be serialized to and from the child process (using `serde`), which can be expensive for large data.
 * Excluding serialization/deserialization cost, `execute_in_isolated_process()` introduces runtime overhead on the order of ~1ms compared to a direct invocation of the `callable`.

-In performance critical systems, these overheads can be no joke.
+In performance-critical systems, these overheads can be no joke.
 However, for many use cases, this is an affordable trade-off for the memory safety and snapshotting behavior that `mem-isolate` provides.

+### Safety & Correctness

+The use of `fork()`, which this crate uses under the hood, has a slew of potentially dangerous side effects if you're not careful.

+* **Signals** delivered to the parent process won't be automatically forwarded to the child process running your `callable` during its execution.
+* For **single-threaded use only:** It is generally unsound to `fork()` in multi-threaded environments, especially when mutexes are involved.
+Only the thread that calls `fork()` will be cloned and live on in the new process.
+This can easily lead to deadlocks and hung child processes if other threads are holding resource locks that the child process expects to acquire.
+* **[Channels](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html)** can't be used to communicate between the parent and child processes.
+Consider using shared mmaps, pipes, or the filesystem instead.
+* **Shared mmaps** break the isolation guarantees of this crate.
+The child process will be able to mutate `mmap(..., MAP_SHARED, ...)` regions created by the parent process.
+* **Panics** in your `callable` won't panic the rest of your program, as they would without `mem-isolate`.
+That's as useful as it is harmful, depending on your use case, but it's worth noting.
+* **Mutable references, static variables, and raw pointers** accessible to your `callable` won't be modified as you would expect them to.
+That's kind of the whole point of this crate... ;)

+Failing to understand or respect these limitations will make your code more susceptible to both undefined behavior (UB) and heap corruption, not less.

 ## Benchmarks